srcmaxim/srcmaxim.github.io/content/posts/aws-managed-kafka-featured-and-setup-guide.md

 #### Run application

-An a app we are going to run is a click counter.
-For exmple, User1 clicks on the button.
-Then users can see for how many times they clicked.
+The app we are going to run is a click counter.
+For example, User1 clicks on the button.
+Then, users can see how many times they or other users clicked.

 ```
 POST localhost:8080/click-receiver/api/v1/click